 My Two Cents

-Magnolia Home Entertainment will release Compliance on Blu-ray and DVD on 1/8.
+Magnolia Home Entertainment has announced The Brass Teapot for Blu-ray and DVD release on 6/18.

 - Bill Hunt